troysalt/troysalt.github.io/_posts/Welcome file.md

 ### Prerequisites

 - Linux (beta) needs to be installed on your Chromebook.
 This is a relatively straight-forward process, for instructions, see [this Google support page](https://support.google.com/chromebook/answer/9145439?hl=en).
-- I would recommend at least a Core m3 processor, 8 GB of RAM, and 64 GB of storage. *However, you can install QGIS on lesser machines, but the you'll likely have issues with large data sets*.
+- I would recommend at least a Core m3 processor, 8 GB of RAM, and 64 GB of storage. *You can install QGIS on lesser machines, but the you'll likely have issues with large data sets*.
 I've installed QGIS on both a Pixel Slate (m3 7th gen, 8 GB of RAM, 64 GB of storage) and an HP X2 (m3 8th gen, 4 GB of RAM, 32 GB of storage).
 - Either know the Linux terminal, or be ready to learn something completely new.
 You can always change your mind on Linux by uninstalling Linux through the settings.
-- Know that Linux in ChromeOS currently runs on
+- Know that Linux in ChromeOS currently runs on Debian 9 as of December 2019.
+However, there are rumors a future release may include Debian 10.

 ###
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2NzY4MTkwNzAsLTExMzc0MjMxMDVdfQ
+eyJoaXN0b3J5IjpbMzUwOTAzNDIsLTE2NzY4MTkwNzAsLTExMz
-==
+c0MjMxMDVdfQ==
 -->